VictoriaMetrics/victorialogs-datasource/README.md

 make victorialogs-frontend-plugin-build
 ```

-This command will build all frontend app into `dist` folder.
+This command will build all frontend app into `victorialogs-datasource` folder.

 ### 5. How to build frontend and backend parts of the plugin: